osl-incubator/sugar/README.md

   `logs`, `logs-follow`, `pull`, `restart`,
   `start`, `stop`, `wait`.

-> Note: get-ip and wait were not implemented yet.
+> Note: `get-ip` and `wait` are not yet implemented.

 ## How to use it

-First you need to have in the root of your project the config file `.containers-sugar.yaml`.
+First you need to place the config file `.containers-sugar.yaml` in the root of your project.
 This is an example of a configuration file:

 ```yaml
 version: 1.0.0